mcl-de/ng2-jira-connector/README.md

 ## Build

-Run `npm run build` to build the project.
-Copy the newly created 'dist' folder to the 'binary' branch in this project and push it.
+Run `npm run prepublishOnly` to build the project into the dist/ folder.
 You can then import it in your other modules.

 ## Running unit tests